pkarsy/AutomaticSchoolBellTimer/README.md

 - ESP32 with Lipo Battery Charger(lolin32 lite I believe).
 It has only one GND pin.
 .
 ESP32-S2 boards I have checked do not have a serial chip.
-- ESP32-C3 Core, the "simple" version (no luatos.com logo), no Serial chip
+- ESP32-C3 Core, the "simple" version (no luatos.com logo), no Serial chip.
 - **ESP8266 will NOT work.** It does not support the Berry scripting language.
-I insist on

 **First we will install all necessary software to the ESP board we will test that the automatic timer is working, then we will continue with the hardware assembly**

 ## Tasmota installation.